CurveDocs/curve-resources/docs/crv-token/supply-distribution.md

 ## **Supply Calculator**

-*Vesting CRV tokens were pre-minted but locked in a contract which slowly unlocks them over a period of years.
-Unlocked vesting tokens are called vested.
-CRV Emissions are minted as they are claimed by users.
-There may be a slight discrepancy between the values shown here and the values on Ethereum based on users not claiming their mintable/vested tokens.
-This calculator also assumes the community Reserve tokens were vested for a 1 year period.
+*Accuracy Disclaimer*: ***This calculator is theoretical based on vesting schedules and smart contract formulae***. *It does not pull data from the Ethereum blockchain.
+It may show slightly different values because users can wait any period of time before minting CRV from liquidity emissions, or unlocking claimable tokens from vesting contracts.
+It is also assumed that community reserve tokens are vested for a 1 year period.
 This is not completely true as they are vested for at least 1 year once allocated to a cause by the DAO.*

 <div class="chart-container">
 <div style="display: flex; align-items: center;">